sherylg343/thriller-books2/README.md

 ### Include a Password Reset on User Profile page
 This is a basic feature necessary for users to reset password if they lose it.

+### Add Back-end Validation of input fields
+This would help guard the site against malicious hacking and inserting of inappropriate data.

 <p>